The ROI of Agentic Commerce: Metrics That Matter

 Agentic Commerce creates value across multiple dimensions:

-- Average Order Value (AOV) lift: The Agentic Client Advisor cross-sells and upsells more effectively than static product pages.
+- Average Order Value (AOV) lift: The AI-powered shopping assistant cross-sells and upsells more effectively than static product pages.
 Customers receive personalized product recommendations that align with their intent, budget, and purchase history.

 - Conversion rate improvement: Faster product discovery, better search results, and real-time clarification reduce friction and abandoned carts.

-- Time-to-purchase reduction: The Agentic Client Advisor answers questions instantly, removing delays that typically occur when customers wait for support staff or hunt for FAQ pages.
+- Time-to-purchase reduction: The AI-powered shopping assistant answers questions instantly, removing delays that typically occur when customers wait for support staff or hunt for FAQ pages.

 - Support ticket deflection: Fewer customer service inquiries means lower support costs and faster issue resolution.